Don’t Pass The Buck, Jive Turkey!

 Henry Buck Trail, 2.3 miles

 I’m a purist, plain and simple.
 When I set off on my Appalachian Trail thru-hike in 1997, I was adamant about walking every mile of the thing.
-I’ve retained this sense of what “completion” means for my Connecticut 400 mission.
-Sort of.
+I’ve retained this sense of what “completion” means for my CFPA Blue Blaze Challenge mission.

 I had a couple hours free one Sunday morning and sped out along Route 44 West to get some hiking in.
 As I drove north along West River Road, I was struck with just how pretty this area is.
 The majestic hemlocks and well-maintained camping areas reminded me of a National Park out west somehow.
 In fact, in 1994, this stretch of the West Branch of the Farmington River was designated by Congress as a Wild and Scenic River.

 The beginning section of this trail is relatively easy traveling on soft trail through lush forest.
 Rumor has it that the wildflowers here in the Spring are some of the best around.
-After a short while, the trail turns sharply up hill following a streambed.
-Once the trail somewhat levels out again, I passed what the guidebook told me was the remnants of the old cheese box factory that operated in the early 1800’s.
+After a short while, the trail turns sharply up hill following a stream bed.
+Once the trail somewhat levels out again, I passed what the guidebook told me were the remnants of the old cheese box factory that operated in the early 1800’s.
 They made wooden boxes to store and ship locally-produced cheese.
-It looked like an old stone wall and cellar hole to me.

 To actually read the plaque requires a bit of balancing artistry.
 You can’t tell from the pictures, but trust me.
 It’s not that easy, especially when wet.
 This leads me to believe that Mr. Buck was not a good civil engineer.
 Of course it’s unfair to judge the man based on that, but that’s how I am.